brooklynrail/brooklynrail-platform/content/people/jessica-holmes.md

 name: Jessica Holmes
 first_name: Jessica
 last_name: Holmes
-short_bio: "New York area-based writer, editor, and critic **Jessica Holmes** has been rooted in the art world for the past twenty years.
-Among other outlets, her writing features regularly in _BOMB_, _Hyperallergic_, _The Observer_, and the _Brooklyn Rail_, where she also edits the ArTonic column.
+short_bio: "Writer, editor, and critic **Jessica Holmes's** writing features regularly in BOMB, Hyperallergic, and The Brooklyn Rail, where she also edits the ArTonic column.
+Other bylines include Vanity Fair Spain, The Magazine Antiques, and The Woman’s Art Journal.
+Recent exhibition catalogue contributions include_Judith Braun: My Pleasure_ (Opalka Gallery, Russell Sage College), _Ellsworth Ausby: Somewhere in Space, Paintings from the 1960s and 1970s_ (Eric Firestone Gallery) and _Markus Linnenbrink:
-  Jessica is also Editor-in-Chief of _Degree Critical_.
-She’s contributed to numerous exhibition catalogues; most recently major texts may be found in
-  _Calder: From the Stony River to the Sky_ (Hauser & Wirth) and _Žilvinas
-  Kempinas_ (Ikon Gallery).
-From 1999-2018 she worked for the Calder Foundation, including 6 years serving as its Deputy Director, where she wrote and lectured widely on Alexander Calder’s life and work.
-Jessica holds an MFA in art criticism and writing from SVA."
+  THEREARESPACESTHATBREATHE_ (Museum of New Art, Portsmouth).
+Previously she served as Editor-in-Chief of the arts publication _Degree Critical_.
+For nearly two decades, she worked for the Calder Foundation, including 6 years as its Deputy Director."
 portraits:
   - media: 2021/01/jessica-holmes
 rail_contributor_url: https://brooklynrail.org/contributor/jessica-holmes